KevinKra/My_notes/AWS/Guru_path/DynamoDB/Database Fundamentals/NoSQL-notes.md

 - Normalization is a process which prepares data to be stored in a database.
 It helps establish tables and relationships between tables.
 It eliminates redundancy and inconsistent dependency.

 1. Prepares the data to be stored in a database.
-2. Helps establish tables and relationships between tables
+2. Helps establish tables and relationships between tables.
-3. Eliminates Redundancy
+3. Eliminates Redundancy.
-4. Eliminates Inconsistent Dependency
+4. Eliminates Inconsistent Dependency.

 > Takes chaotic data through states (or forms) and prepares them to be stored in a relational database.